 After a four-year international search Museum Board Member and Past President, Jack Nortman, acquired an authentic 10-ton World War II- era railway boxcar, which he brought to Naples in honor of his parents and in memory of the family members lost during the Holocaust.
 A rare artifact, this boxcar is an invaluable and mobile educational tool to support the Museum’s mission - Teach the lessons of the Holocaust to inspire action against bigotry, hatred and violence.

-The search and acquisition of the boxcar was undertaken by Jack Nortman, a Board Member and Past President of the Museum.
 Mr. Nortman’s family was caught in the web of the Nazis in Eastern Europe.
-Both of his parents survived and he was born in Landsberg, a displaced persons camp in Germany.
-The boxcar is on loan to the Museum from F.E. and Jack Nortman and the Nortman Family.
+Both of his parents survived and he was born in Landsberg, a Displaced Persons camp in Germany.
+The boxcar is on loan to the Museum from F.E. and Jack Nortman and The Boxcar Foundation.

-Since the spring of 2008, the Boxcar Transportation & Education Project has impacted over 45,000 people in a six-county area.
-The boxcar has visited more than 60 locations, including public libraries, churches, elementary, middle and high schools, colleges and universities.
+Since the spring of 2008, the Boxcar Exhibit has impacted over 90,000 people across South Florida.
+The Boxcar has visited 75 locations, including schools, universities, public libraries, airports, churches and synagogues.

 PLEASE NOTE: The Boxcar is done traveling and can no longer be reserved a school